btnguyenPersonal/classnotesS2021/coms352/352notes1.md

 GETATTR command will indicate time of last modification to file

 Results in a flood of GETATTR commands, solution is to add a local attribute cache that updates contents only after a timeout

+# AFS version 1

+Client side is Venus and server-side is Vice

+whole-file caching

+Path-traversal cost too high

+Too many TestAuth messages

+Load not balanced across servers

+These problems resulted in server CPU becoming bottleneck (a server could only handle 20 clients)

+## Volumes

+- directories are mounted to __volumes__

+Administrator can move volumes across servers to balance load

+## Callback

+- to solve problem of too many AuthTest messages, use callback to reduce number of interactions with server

+Server promises to inform client when a file is modified

+## File Identifier (FID)

+to solve problem of too many path traversals on server, use file identifier

+client no longer requires server to traverse absolute path every time

+## Opening a file the second time

+Last writer always wins

+## Recovery after crash

+Heartbeat protocol, client sends periodic message and expects response